crawlab-team/crawlab-ai-sdk/README.md

 fields = ["title", "content"]
 df = read_list(url=url, fields=fields)

-# You can also return a list of dictionaries
+# You can also return a list of dictionaries instead of a DataFrame
 data = read_list(url=url, as_dataframe=False)
 print(data)
 ```